LuaGR/SOSdev/README.md

 Tasks:

+- Add more resources
-- Fix accesibilty filters slider
+- Fix accesibilty filters with slider

 Extra: